Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 • school

 Whitepages says its free people search can show full name, age range, city/state, limited current and past addresses, landline phone numbers, limited relatives, current job title and employer details, and property ownership status.
-That's enough to narrow a list, not enough to trust blindly.
+That's enough to reduce a pile of candidates.
+It is not enough to treat as ground truth.

 Phone only

-Phone-only lookup is better than most people think, but only if you account for recycled numbers.
+Phone-only lookup is better than most people expect, but it has one big trap: recycled numbers.

-2. see whether the result gives you a person plus location history
+2. Check whether the result ties to a name plus recent geography.

-3. verify with one more source, public web results, voicemail name, or social profile
+3. Verify with another source, usually a web search, voicemail name, messaging profile, or social trace.

 Email only

-Email lookup splits into personal email and work email.
-These are completely different jobs.
+Personal email and work email are different jobs.

 Username only